For daily wit & wisdom, sign up for the Almanac newsletter.

 Should You Wash Vegetables Before Storage?

 I never wash vegetables that are headed for the root cellar.
-Some people, I have heard, use peat moss or wood chips to keep their roots—find out about using wood chips in your root cellar.
+Some people, I have heard, use peat moss or wood chips to keep their roots.
+Discover the benefits of using wood chips in your root cellar.
 I have dug up my gladiola and dahlia bulbs and kept them in sealed jars or cans with wood shavings.
 I also find that the root cellar is not the right place for onions or squashes.
-They both prefer a dry environment so, after curing, they are kept in the warm house.
+They both prefer a dry environment, so after curing, they are kept in the warm house.
 Get more tips for storing your vegetables perfectly.

 Celeste is The Old Farmer's Almanac astrologer.
 She has also been growing virtually all of her family’s vegetables for the entire year for over 30 years.
 Read More from Celeste Longacre